Skip to main content

 API keys generation view

-You can create multiple API keys, and it's also possible to delete any key.
-When a new API key is generated, the following view will appear:
+You can create multiple API keys.
+It's also possible to delete any key.

 curl \